domfarolino/algorithms/src/datastructures/SLL/README.md

 # Singly Linked List

 A singly linked list is a datastructure similar to a vector however the elements are not stored contiguously.
 The nature of this storage affects the complexities of some of the abstract operations such that `addToFront` (equivalent to `push_front`) is `O(1)`, finding the element at the half-way point is `O(n)`.
-Singly linked lists work by maintaining an internal list `head` and `tail`.
-In all of our operations it is imporant to maintain certain invariants, such as ensuring whenver the `head` is `NULL` the `tail` is also `NULL` and vice versa so that iterating from head to tail iterates only over safe memory.
-It is also important to realize when adding and removing nodes from a list, if at all we bring the list down to a single element the `head` should always equal the `tail`.
-Also the `tail->next` should always equal `NULL`.
+Singly linked lists work by maintaining an internal list with `head` and `tail` pointers.
+In all of our operations it is imporant to maintain certain invariants, such as ensuring whenver the `head` is `NULL` the `tail` is also `NULL` and vice versa so that when iterating from head to tail, we iterate only over safe memory.
+It is also important to realize when adding and removing nodes from a list, if at all we bring the list down to a single element the `head` and `tail` pointers must be equal.
+At any given point where the `tail` is not `NULL`, `tail->next` should always equal `NULL`.

+The singly linked list is a really important datastructure as it is the underlying foundation for both stacks and queues.

 ## Supported operations